-The results show that the Draft Plan does provide significant benefits under each of the potential alternate futures, although the percent improvement varies by performance measure across the scenarios.
-The figures below show the percent improvement achieved for two key performance measures for each of the alternative scenarios, as compared to
+The results show that the Plan does provide significant benefits under each of the potential alternate futures, although the percent improvement varies by performance measure across the scenarios.
+The figures below show the percent improvement achieved for two key performance measures for each of the alternative scenarios, as compared to the standard future forecasts (as shown by the red diamond).
+For example, these graphics show that the Plan achieves a larger reduction in transit crowding under Scenarios C and B, than the standard future forecast.
+Benefits are forecast for most areas across the region under each of the alternate future scenarios tested.

-These results indicate that the elements of the Plan are likely to provide benefits to Northern Virginia regardless of potential changes from any of the major trends highlighted, but that the trends should be monitored to identify locations or Draft Plan elements that may be impacted by these types of changes.
+These results indicate that the Plan is likely to provide benefits to Northern Virginia regardless of any of the major trends highlighted, but these trends should be monitored to identify potential future impacts.

-Performance of Draft Plan Under Alternative Future Assumptions
+Performance of Plan Under Alternative Future Assumptions